AJ+: History

-Al Jazeera Media Network originally planned to launch an Internet-only TV channel in 2010 as part of its social media strategy but later became pre-occupied with the Arab Spring.
-Plans for an internet-only channel were re-launched upon the launch of Al Jazeera America when Al Jazeera Media Network had to geo-block most video from Al Jazeera English including the channel's live stream to satisfy concerns from cable and satellite providers in the United States.
+Al Jazeera Media Network originally planned to launch an internet-only TV channel in 2010 as part of its social media strategy but later became preoccupied with the Arab Spring.
+Plans for an internet-only channel were re-launched upon the launch of Al Jazeera America when Al Jazeera Media Network had to geo-block most video from Al Jazeera English, including the channel's live stream, to satisfy concerns from cable and satellite providers in the United States.
 The move was met with dissatisfaction from both viewers and Al Jazeera English producers and hosts.

-Also with the purchase of Current TV to use for Al Jazeera America, AJMN acquired Current's former headquarters in San Francisco which was perfect for the type of channel Al Jazeera wanted to build being in the new media mecca of the San Francisco Bay Area and the building being already fitted to accommodate an online operation due to the original format of Current as a user-generated channel with heavy Internet integration.
+Also with the purchase of Current TV to use for Al Jazeera America, AJMN acquired Current's former headquarters in San Francisco.
+This site was perfect for the type of channel Al Jazeera wanted to build, being located in the new media center of the San Francisco Bay Area.
+Furthermore, the facility required little modification, as it possessed an infrastructure already optimized for digital media, a legacy of Current TV’s original user-generated format.

-In January 2012, members of the network's social media team relocated some of its staff to San Francisco to focus on building AJ+.
-After months of research and numerous pilots, the AJMN executive management were convinced of the project and providing funding and resources to scale.
-AJ+ is the first incubated project out Al Jazeera's Innovation & Incubation Department.
+In January 2012, the network's social media team relocated some of its staff to San Francisco to focus on building AJ+.
+After months of research and numerous pilots, the AJMN executive management were convinced of the project, and provided funding and resources to scale.
+AJ+ is the first project incubated out of Al Jazeera's Innovation & Incubation Department.

-In October 2013, it was announced that Al Jazeera Media Network would establish an Internet-only TV channel based entirely online called AJ+ based in San Francisco to launch sometime in 2014.
-Led by a strategy team consisting of Riyaad Minty, Moeed Ahmad, and Muhammad Cajee, after a year of preparation the channel placed several test videos on YouTube in late 2013 followed by a soft launch in June 2014 with a full launch complete with a mobile app later in 2014.
+In October 2013, it was announced that Al Jazeera Media Network would establish an Internet-only TV channel called AJ+ based in San Francisco to launch sometime in 2014.
+Under the direction of a strategy team comprising Riyaad Minty, Moeed Ahmad, and Muhammad Cajee, the channel underwent a year of development before releasing test content on YouTube in late 2013.

-The channel was announced as launched on June 13, 2014, by Al Jazeera PR with several videos posted to YouTube and a new Facebook page which it refers to as the AJ+ Community along with a new-look website with an updated logo.
-The channel was soft-launched during a presentation by Al Jazeera on new media at the Global Editors Network summit in Barcelona.
-The channel soft launched beginning with the tweet "We can confirm that this is our first official tweet.
-Because that's what real journalism is about.
-We're @AJPlus.
-Hello World :)".
-The tweet was partly a pun of the first tweet sent out by the CIA earlier in the month.